-On February 14th, Angela Walton-Raji will present a live webinar on how she used her family’s oral history to find her African-American ancestor, Amanda Young.
 In November, 1833, a meteor shower was witnessed across the United States.
-Amanda, who was still enslaved as a young girl at the time of the event, witnessed the event.
+Amanda Young, who was still enslaved as a young girl at the time of the event, witnessed the event.

-Using this story as a starting point, Angela was able to find her Amanda Young and her husband.
-Register for the workshop and learn how she did it.
+Using this story as a starting point, I was able to find Amanda Young and her husband.

 Oral history plays an important role in family history, particularly for African-Americans.
 These stories can provide valuable clues when ancestors names don’t show up in other records.
 They might contain nuggets of truth that you can use to find time frames, locations of events and clues to existing records.
 A family story may contain names of former slave owners, neighbors and other relatives, along with locations or historical events.
 Such details can help establish the age your ancestor was or where she lived.

 1. Separate Fact from Fiction

 The biggest problem with oral history is that everyone tells a story differently.
 Facts get lost, changed or deliberately left out to protect those involved.
 So how do you get to the truth?
 There are some ways to break down the story to verify the information.

 First, look for anything that is easily verifiable, like place names, events, dates and people.
 Research those to determine whether any of the information conflicts with known facts.
 Is the story something more personal, or did it occur in a larger public forum?
 Would it have landed in a local paper or church bulletin?

 The biggest problem with oral history is that everyone tells a story differently.